Stone tenements are characteristic of housing in Glasgow — they have been part of the fabric of the city since the 19th century.

 Opportunities for Architects

-The basic tenement architecture allowed the opportunity for the most well known practicing architects of the day.
-Alexander “Greek” Thomson, Alexander Taylor and Alexander Kirkland brought classical influences to these buildings in more affluent areas like Pollokshields.
+The basic tenement architecture allowed the opportunity for the most well-known practicing architects of the day.
+Alexander “Greek” Thomson, Alexander Taylor and Alexander Kirkland brought classical influences to these buildings in more affluent areas like Pollokshields which are still visible today.

-Although tenements were successful in housing large numbers of families during a population boom, this lead to problems such as poor sanitation and overcrowding.
+Although tenements were successful in housing large numbers of families during a population boom, this lead to problems such as poor sanitation, disease, and overcrowding.
+Often between 30 and 50 people were sharing one outdoor toilet and tap in the back garden!

 In 1866, The City Improvement Trust sought to improve these conditions by demolishing tenements that were no longer fit for purpose and built new ones which had running water, inside toilets and two or more rooms such as St George’s Mansions at Charing Cross.